-What could cause a higher than normal water bill?
+What could cause a high water bill?

-If it is summer, many residents' water usage increases both inside and out.
-More bathing, more laundry, filling swimming pools, and watering lawns and gardens all add up to higher than normal water bills.
-Undetected leaks can also cause one's bill to increase.
-Check your toilets and other plumbing fixtures, including outside faucets and hose bibs.
+During summer, many residents' water usage increases both inside and out.
+More bathing, laundry, filling swimming pools, and watering lawns and gardens can be factors in a higher-than-average water bill.
+Undetected leaks can also be a determinant in a higher-than-average bill.
+Check your toilets, water softeners, and other plumbing fixtures, including outside faucets and hose bibs.
 It may be necessary to have a plumber inspect your plumbing system.

-For more information, please see the Common Causes of High Usage informational page on the City's website at www.cityofbellbrook.org/page/utilities_usage.
+For more information, please see the Common Causes of High Usage informational page on the City's website at www.cityofbellbrook.org/page/utilities.usage.